AbelDoc/NRE-Builder/README.md

 * Where Y is the configuration out path and X the configuration out name
 * It will regroup every object file (except those excluded from the build)

+If the test option is specified and not the analyse one, the analyser will look at the test directory and do the same work It will use config.test.nre configuration file.
+No archive script are generated with this option.

 ### Multiple Configuration
 __./NRE-Builder.exe -a -s=XXX__
 __./NRE-Builder.exe -a -switch=XXX__
+__./NRE-Builder.exe -t -s=XXX__
+__./NRE-Builder.exe -t -switch=XXX__
 The project will no longer search for config.nre file, instead it will search for config.XXX.nre.
 Allowing you to have multiple configuration easily.
+If the test option is specified then the tool will search for config.test.XXX.nre.